Disclosure: I sometimes earn money or products from any of the companies mentioned on this site. Learn more.

 You, like so many others, want to live a simpler life for so many different reasons.
 It’s been cool to connect with people from all across the world who are on a similar journey to us.
 Whether you write to me to ask about cordwood construction, or homestead finances, or anything else, one thing is crystal clear to me:

-There is a growing movement of people who are tired of living the life we’ve been sold, and want to learn everything they can about how to live a life of riches that doesn’t revolve around material wealth, but around self-sufficiency and good stewardship of our resources.
+There is a growing movement of people who are tired of living the life we’ve been sold.
+They want to learn how to live a life of riches that revolves not around material wealth, but around self-sufficiency and good stewardship of our resources.

 Are you on your own journey towards self-sufficiency?
 Are you trying to live a more naturally-based life in some way?
 Do you consider yourself a homesteader?
 Tell me about it in the comments below!